Bhoopesh123/efk-setup/README_ELK_Ubuntu.md

     sudo apt install kibana
     sudo systemctl enable kibana
     sudo systemctl start kibana

+The following command will create the administrative Kibana user and password, and store them in the htpasswd.users file.
+You will configure Nginx to require this username and password and read this file momentarily:

     echo "kibanaadmin:`openssl passwd -apr1`" | sudo tee -a /etc/nginx/htpasswd.users

 # 3. Installing and Configuring Logstash